-I am an Academic Clinical Lecturer in Applied Public Health.
+I am an Associate Lecturer in Applied Public Health.
 My research focuses on understanding and evaluating the health inequalities impact of public health and healthcare interventions and policies.
 I have a particular interest in research that enables local government and the NHS to promote health and healthcare equity.

 In partnership with my academic role I work in service public health as a Public Health Registrar; working with NHS England, Public Health England, local authorities, and formerly a number of Primary Care Trusts across the North East.
 I am a member of the North East Public Health England R&D management group and chair the Public Health Registrar Committee in the North East.

-Prior to this I studied Human Sciences as an undergraduate at Oxford University, worked as a Public Health Information Analyst and undertook post graduate studies in Public Health at LSHTM followed by an MRC/ESRC PhD in Public Health at UCL.
+Prior to this I studied Human Sciences as an undergraduate at Oxford University, worked in Public Health Intelligence and undertook post graduate studies in Public Health at LSHTM followed by an MRC/ESRC PhD in Public Health at UCL.

 2014 Associate Fellow of Higher Education Authority